cifren/OxPeckerData/Resources/doc/advancedConfig.md

     }

     //Depend on enity Manager selected, us or ca, will be earls or joeys or other, but always refering main database,
-    //for example if em=earlsus, name will be earlsus.pp_stockbook
+    //for example if em=cifrensus, name will be cifrensus.pp_stockbook
-    //for example if em=earls, name will be earls.pp_stockbook
+    //for example if em=cifren, name will be earls.pp_stockbook
     //for example if em=joeysus, name will be joeys.pp_stockbook protected function getTableName($entityName)
     {